 Notes: This table presents the mean percentages of acquirer's directors retained after M&A deals and the mean percentage change in their real compensations compared to before the deal.
 This is done for two subgroups of directors: those who belong to the dominant caste of the acquirer board (columns 1 and 4) and those that do not (columns 2 and 5).
-The percentages are calculated for all deals, based on whether the yare same- or different-caste deals, based on whether the saquirer firm's CEO is of the same or different caste deals, based on whether the acquirer board's caste homophily (measured as caste HHI) is above or below sample median.
-Columns 1-3 present results for jati.
+The percentages are calculated for all deals, based on whether they are same- or different-caste deals, based on whether the acquirer firm's CEO is of the same or different caste compared to the dominant caste of its board, and whether the acquirer board's caste homophily (measured as caste HHI) is above or below sample median.
+Columns 1-3 present results for varna and columns 4-6 present results for jati.
 Columns 3 and 6 provide the difference between the values in columns 1 and 2, and 4 and 5, respectively, along with whether the values are statistically different.
-The differences in values (within each subgroup of directors but between deal or acquirer firm's 0.2017 for which we can observe acquirer board composition after the dea (panel A) and additionally for which we can observe compensation of at least 50% of retained directors before and after the deal (panel B). \\\ p<0.01, \\ p<0.05, \ p<0.10.
+The differences in values (within each subgroup of directors but between deal or acquirer board characteristics), and whether they are statistically different are also presented.
+The sample includes all completed M&A deals between Indian firms during 2000-2017 for which we can observe acquirer board composition before and merged board composition after the deal (panel A) and additionally for which we can observe compensation of at least 50% of retained directors before and after the deal (panel B). p<0.01, p<0.05, p<0.10.